crina-pungulescu/maat/docs/index.md

 As a result, global patterns in academic governance, funding, labour, and reform remain difficult to observe at scale.

-MAAT explores whether these fragmented narratives can be aligned through a minimal semantic layer.
+MA'AT explores whether these fragmented narratives can be aligned through a minimal semantic layer.

 ---

 ## System Overview

-MAAT operates as a continuous ingestion pipeline:
+MA'AT operates as a continuous ingestion pipeline:

 - RSS feeds from global academic, policy, and journalistic sources
 - multilingual embedding model for semantic comparison